I-Am-Jigyanshu/Netflix-Dashboard/README.md

-Here is a netflix dashboard created with the help of PowerBI. consisting of two excel records/files named netflix and amazon_tiles.
+Here is a netflix dashboard created with the help of PowerBI consisting of two excel records/files named netflix and amazon_tiles.

 Final result looks like this -->>>>